 Possibly in recognition of the life-sustaining properties of water, Neptune/Poseidon and other water deities were greatly revered and feared as drought, floods and sea storms were devastating to ancient civilisations.
-As well, the waterways were a primary mode of travel and trade between nations and honouring water gods was seen as a wise practice to appease the deities that were also considered to be violent, dangerous and very destructive in addition to their life-giving benefits.
-These mythical attributes are of great importance in understanding what Neptune represents in astrology.
+As well, the waterways were a primary mode of travel and trade between nations.
+Honouring water gods was seen as a wise practice to appease the deities that were also considered to be violent, dangerous and very destructive in addition to their life-giving attributes.
+These myths are of great importance in understanding what Neptune represents in astrology.

 Neptune was greatly feared and admired as a supreme deity.
 After Zeus restored order to the world and released Neptune and his other siblings from imprisonment in their father Saturn’s bowels, it was decided by drawing lots that Zeus/Jupiter would retain his position as king of the gods and rule the sky.
 Brothers Neptune and Pluto ruled the seas and underworld respectively.
 This “holy” trinity gave primary importance to these three gods in the mythological pantheon and they were also considered kings of their own domains.
-Neptune’s mysterious influence in the zodiac cannot be ignored although the influences are often hidden “below the surface”.
-This hidden nature and depth of mystery are shared with planet Pluto and they both may represent deeper influences especially in psychology.
+Neptune’s mysterious reputation in the zodiac cannot be ignored although the influences are often hidden “below the surface”.
+This hidden nature and depth of mystery are shared with Pluto and they both may represent deeper psychological influences.

 Neptune is considered the higher octave of Venus and by influence lifts humanity above the basal aspects of human nature into a higher awareness of the divine, a source of all healing and creative forces.
 His patriarchal nature is seen in fathering many children, although some are certainly considered monstrous, and he was appealed to as a protector god.